Textile Conservation Placement HISTART5048

 - Available to Visiting Students: No

 ePortfolio - 80%.
 Students compile the portfolio through the course of the placement.
 It serves as a record of and reflection on learning, and should provide evidence of attainment of the learning outcomes of the course.
-The portfolio will be developed under the guidance of the placement tutor.
+The portfolio will be developed under the guidance of the academic tutor.
 Word count: maximum 8000 words.

 Presentation - 20%.
 Students will give a presentation, focused on their individual placement goals, at the beginning of the second year to an audience of first year students, staff and invited guests.